Toddlers are curious, experiencing the world around them through sight, sound, and touch.

 If your toddler won’t keep hands out of diaper, here are seven ways that you can help to curb this behavior.

 Toddler Won’t Keep Hands Out Of Diaper?
 Here Is My Guide

-Most toddlers will do this at least once, but it doesn’t mean there is anything wrong with them.
-One of my sons had his hands in his diaper at least once each day.
-This lasted a couple of months and he grew out of it.
+Most toddlers will do this at least once, but it doesn’t mean anything is wrong with them.
+One of my sons had his hands in his diaper at least once daily.
+This lasted a couple of months, and he grew out of it.
 Most probably onto an equally annoying habit, as these kids tend to do!